Campylobacter Culture (Stool)

 In rare cases, Campylobacter infection may also lead to Guillain-Barré syndrome.
 This

 is a nerve disease that can cause temporary paralysis.

 This test can tell your healthcare provider whether you have Campylobacter or a different

 type of harmful bacteria in your digestive tract.

 You may need this test if your healthcare provider thinks you have food poisoning

 or a digestive tract infection.
 Symptoms appear several days after you've come in

 What do my test results mean?

-Normal results are negative, meaning that no Campylobacter bacteria were found in your stool.
+Normal results are negative.
+This means no Campylobacter bacteria were found in your

-A positive result means that the bacteria were found and that you may have a Campylobacter infection.
+A positive result means that the bacteria were found.
+You may have a Campylobacter

 How is this test done?